Chou Chun-mi

-Chou Chun-mi (周春米 (Zhōu Chūnmǐ, Chou1 Chun1-mi3); born 1 November 1966) is a Taiwanese politician.
-She was elected to the Legislative Yuan in 2016 and served until 2022, when she took office as Magistrate of Pingtung County.
+Chou Chun-mi (周春米 (Zhōu Chūnmǐ, Chou1 Chun1-mi3); born 1 November 1966) is a Taiwanese politician and lawyer who is currently Magistrate of Pingtung County, serving since 2022.
+A member of the Democratic Progressive Party (DPP), she served in the Legislative Yuan from 2016 until 2022.

-Personal life, education and early career
+Early life and education

 Chou was born on 1 November 1966, to a political family in Pingtung County.
 Her father, Chou Hui-huang (周輝煌), was affiliated with the Kuomintang and served on the Pingtung County Council in the 1970s.

 Chou obtained her bachelor's degree in law from National Taiwan University.
 She was a judge for seven years in the Pingtung and Kaohsiung district courts, and a lawyer for fifteen.
-During her legal career, Chou often provided counsel to the Democratic Progressive Party (DPP).
+During her legal career, Chou often provided counsel to the DPP.
 She also represented families of people drowned in the Shuangyuan Bridge collapse caused by Typhoon Morakot in 2009.

 Political career

 Legislative Yuan

 Chou won election to the Legislative Yuan via the Democratic Progressive Party proportional representation party list in 2016 and 2020.
 Chou participated in legislative questioning regarding topics related to Taiwanese indigenous people and the foreign relations of Taiwan during her first year in office.
 During the 2018 local elections, Chou claimed that Hsu Hsin-ying's magisterial campaign was attempting to buy votes.
 During the 2020 presidential election, she asserted that Kuomintang candidate Han Kuo-yu was deceiving voters regarding the source of his wealth.
 Over the course of her legislative tenure, Chou has opposed nuclear power, called for environmental cleanup efforts, and offered medical diplomacy to Japan during the COVID-19 pandemic.